IntersectMBO/cardano-node/doc/getting-started/understanding-config-files.md

 The node can run in either the `SimpleView` or `LiveView`.
 The `SimpleView` just uses standard output, optionally with log output.
 The `LiveView` is a text console with a live view of various node metrics.

-`TurnOnLogging`: Enbles or disables logging overall.
+`TurnOnLogging`: Enables or disables logging overall.

 `TurnOnLogMetrics`: Enable the collection of various OS metrics such as memory and CPU use.
 These metrics can be directed to the logs or monitoring backends.